sheracore/leitner_box/README.md

 # leitner_box
-Telegram bot which provides leitner courses
+Telegram bot which provides Leitner courses

+# How to install it